claresudbery/clare-wiki-ably/pages/coding/infra/cmd/vim.md

           - **V** puts the whole line into visual mode, and then **p** pastes the register into the visual selection (the whole line).
-  - Append, Substitute and Change
+  - Append, Substitute and Change ^append
       - Append is **a** to append after current character or **A** to append at end of line
           - (puts you into insert mode)